ldt9/Autonomous-Racing-Robot/README.md

    - Assemble the robot chassis with the motors, sensors, and Wi-Fi module according to the provided instructions.

 2. **Software Installation**:
-   - Install Energia IDE on your development machine.
+   - Install Code Composer Studio IDE on your development machine.
-   - Set up TI-RTOS and SimpleLink SDK according to their documentation.
+   - Set up a server on Azure to host the NodeRed application to deploy the flow for the robot's dashboard
    - Install the MQTT client library and Optical Distance Sensor library.

 3. **Project Configuration**: